goodmami/pe/docs/specification.md

 Prioritized expressions match multiple applicative expressions as a prioritized choice; only the first expression to match is used.
-The default (singular) prioritized expression has a [deferred](#deferred) value type, while all prioritized expressions with multiple subexpressions are [variadic](#variadic).
+The default (singular) prioritized expression has a [deferred](#deferred) adicity, while all prioritized expressions with multiple subexpressions are [variadic](#variadic).